spaceninja/dnd-adventures/src/adventures/history-channel/deck-4.md

 ### Storage

 Props, historical weaponry, equipment, and gear are stored here in bins.
 All of it was designed to help researchers blend in when they visited the past.
-It all looks good, but they’re all reproductions and a close inspection reveals they’re all worthless.
+It all looks good, but they’re reproductions and a close inspection reveals they’re worthless.

 ### Offices